mmamontx/ja2-stracciatella-mp/README.md

         - Interacting with chests and taking/placing items there.
         - Healing.
         - Unloading ammo.
-    - Replicate ground items.
+    - Replicate ground items - from the server to client and from the client to server (replicate LEVELNODEs with pItemPool?).
     - Multi-selection actions.
     - Propagate time (including time compressions) from the server to clients.
 - Low priority:
     - Implement the following RPC actions from the client:
         - Throwing grenades.
-        - Throwing knives.
         - Placing charges.
         - Talking (so that the effects of talking propagate to the server).
         - Cutting fences.